 |Note||Microsoft financial year – from July 1 to June 30|

-Microsoft Windows revenue in fiscal Q1 2020 clocked $5,353 million, with 9.2% YoY increase.
-The growth was primarily driven by the year-over-year growth in Windows Commercial (26%) and Windows OEM (9%) revenue.
-Surprisingly, that’s 7.6% QoQ decline when compared to the previous quarter.
-In fiscal Q4 2019, the company generated its highest-ever $5,792 million in revenue from Windows.
+Microsoft Windows revenue in fiscal Q2 2020 clocked $5,593 million, with 17.55% YoY increase.
+The growth was primarily driven by the year-over-year growth in Windows Commercial (25%) and Windows OEM (18%) revenue.
+It is important to note that in fiscal Q4 2019 the company generated its highest-ever revenue of $5,792 million from Windows.

-The biggest growth in revenue came from LinkedIn, which acquired by Microsoft in June 2016.
-LinkedIn revenue in fiscal Q1 2020 increased an appreciable 24.8% YoY to $1,909 million – the highest-ever till date.
+The second-biggest growth in revenue came from LinkedIn, which acquired by Microsoft in June 2016.
+LinkedIn revenue in fiscal Q2 2020 increased an appreciable 24.2% YoY to $2,102 million – the highest-ever till date.

-Microsoft Enterprise Services revenue increased 6.6% YoY to $1,545 million during FY Q1 2020, driven by growth in Premier Support Services.
+Microsoft Enterprise Services revenue increased 6% YoY to $1,612 million during FY Q2 2020, driven by growth in Premier Support Services.